kcplAgs/AggieStudy/README.md

 # AggieStudy

 AggieStudy is a dedicated platform designed to help Aggies with all their study needs.
-This project leverages modern web technologies to provide a seamless and interactive user experience.
+This project leverages modern, in demand web technologies to provide a seamless and interactive user experience.

 ## Table of Contents